VadimLeivikov/DE-projects/README.md

 # In this project:
 Two Docker containers from Bitnami were deployed for Spark and Kafka.
-- A .yml file was created to organize a unified network for information exchange between the containers, with internal and external Kafka listeners configured.
+- A **docker-compose.yml** file was created to organize a unified network for information exchange between the containers, with internal and external Kafka listeners configured.
-- The docker-compose command was used for deploying the containers
 - A script named **producer.py** was written.
 - Port forwarding was configured, allowing messages from the producer to be received through the host into the Kafka broker.
 - A consumer script, named **structure_streaming_kafka.py**, for subscribing to the Kafka topic was written.